Elton John and Tim Rice's Aida

 Mereb bribes a prison guard so that Aida can spend some time with her recently captured father, King Amonasro.
 As the three create a plan to allow King Amonasro to escape from jail, they realize that the docks are heavily guarded by Radames' soldiers.
 Aida tells Mereb and King Amonasro that the soldiers will let them pass without a fight if she shows them the amulet that Radames gave her.
 When she reveals the amulet to Mereb and King Amonasro, she also reveals her true feelings for Radames.
 The outraged King commands Aida to "cut this man from your heart."
 She explains that changing her feelings for Radames is as ("Easy as Life").

 Aida finds Radames as he walks the Nile.
 He tells her that he plans to call off the wedding, but Aida, realizing that his plan will jeopardize her father's escape, begs him to reconsider.
-Aida explains that she and Radames can never have a life together because it has been ("Written in the Stars").
+Aida explains that she and Radames can never have a life together ("Written in the Stars").
 Radames finally accepts that he and Aida can never be together.
 He tells her that, during his wedding, he will arrange for her safe passage to Nubia.
 As the lovers depart, Amneris emerges from the shadows.
 She has seen everything.
-As she is dressed by her four handmaidens for her wedding, she admits that she is not the true love of Radames in ("I Know the Truth").
+As she is dressed by her four handmaidens for her wedding, she admits that she is not the true love of Radames ("I Know the Truth").

 Radames and Aida appear in chains before Amneris.
 Amneris begs Radames to reject Aida to save himself, but he confesses that Aida's "courage and her love for her people have put me to shame."
-The Pharaoh enters, announces that Zoser has been apprehended, and sentences Radames and Aida to death.
-Amneris convinces the Pharaoh to allow her to sentence Radames and Aida to "be buried beneath the sands of Egypt, on one tomb…together."
+The Pharaoh enters, announces that Zoser has been apprehended and sentences Radames and Aida to death.
+Amneris convinces the Pharaoh to allow her to sentence Radames and Aida to "be buried beneath the sands of Egypt, in one tomb... together."
 Amneris runs off, unable to watch as Aida and Radames are led to their death.
-Aida and Radames contemplate their lives and how they are to leave this life ("Elaborate Lives - Reprise").
-Once in the tomb, Aida and Radames promise to find each other if they have to "search for a hundred life times." ("Enchantment Passing Through - Reprise")
+Aida and Radames contemplate their lives and how they are to leave this life ("Elaborate Lives – Reprise").
+Once in the tomb, Aida and Radames promise to find each other if they have to "search for a hundred life times." ("Enchantment Passing Through – Reprise")

 We return to our own time and the museum.
 Once again, the contemporary crowd gathers around various exhibits.
 The man and the woman circle the model of the tomb.
 They look up.
 Their eyes meet.
-The man and woman move towards each other as Amneris confirms that ("Every Story is a Love Story - Reprise").
+The man and woman move towards each other as Amneris confirms that ("Every Story Is a Love Story – Reprise").

 Casting